yvetal/amazon-user-account-creator/README.md

   - **created_accounts.xlsx**: These accounts have already been created by automation.   **Please do not delete or replace this file.
 It may cause issues with our algorithm.**
 2. **Run the main.py file from cmd.** You may double click on the same file, but the logs won't be available in that case.
 3. **GIF Captcha** has not yet been handled.
 If it is encountered, just type the answer in the text box. **Do not press submit** and press enter in the cmd window to continue.
+4. After execution please commit and push to this repository using the following commands:
+- git add --all
+- git commit -m "Message"
+- git push -u origin master
+- **This is necessary to keep the accounts created in sync with repository.**
+- **For this repo, email id's will be utilised uniformly.**

 ## Algorithm: